 Here are some of the most common mistakes people make during their job search, along with some simple tips on avoiding them.

 Mistake #1: Following any online leads without checking them out first

 #1 Tips for avoiding this mistake: Conduct thorough research to determine if more reputable companies in your area or industry hire.
 Also, don’t forget to check out our previous articles for some fresh ideas on how to get your resume noticed!

-Mistake #2: Applying for any and every job without tailoring your CV
+Mistake #2: Applying for any job without tailoring your CV

-#2 Tips for avoiding this mistake: Tailor your CV so that it’s relevant to each company that you’re applying to.
+#2 Tips for avoiding this mistake: Tailor your CV, so it’s relevant to each company you’re applying to.
 Proofread your CV before sending it out.
 Stay away from generic CVs to have a better chance of being noticed by potential employers!